isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * are ignored (must be ignored by programmers to get their work done well)

 A bad coding standard is worse than no coding standard.
-However an appropriate set of guidelines are much better than no standards: "Form is liberating."
+However an appropriate set of guidelines are much better than no standards: “Form is liberating.”

-Why can't we just have a language that allows all we want and disallows all we don't want ("a perfect language")?
+Why can’t we just have a language that allows all we want and disallows all we don’t want (“a perfect language”)?
 Fundamentally, because affordable languages (and their tool chains) also serve people with needs that differ from yours and serve more needs than you have today.
 Also, your needs change over time and a general-purpose language is needed to allow you to adapt.
 A language that is ideal for today would be overly restrictive tomorrow.